pages-themes/minimal/index.md

 layout: default
 ---

-I am a security consultant focusing on hardware and firmware related security, I have worked in automotive and research for RHUL's S3 lab.
  My interests are mainly focused on practical aspects on security mainly on cryptographic protocols and uses and application security.